-Private Recreation means a development for recreational facilities and pursuits as defined by this bylaw, which are only available to a particular person or group of persons that meet the criteria of participation requirements, typically by way of a user fee and/or membership to the facilities.
+Private Recreation means a development for recreational facilities and pursuits, which are only available to a particular person or group of persons that meet the criteria of participation requirements, typically by way of a user fee and/or membership to the facilities.

-Private Recreation, Limited means a development for recreational facilities and pursuits as defined by this bylaw, which are only available to a particular person or group of persons that meet the criteria df participation requirements, typically by way of a user fee and/or membership to the facilities, and which may not include facilities that may be damaged and/or may cause damage if dislodged or structurally affected by flood events, in the areas of the municipality that may be affected by flood events.
+Private Recreation, Limited means a development for recreational facilities and pursuits, which are only available to a particular person or group of persons that meet the criteria of participation requirements, typically by way of a user fee and/or membership to the facilities, and which may not include facilities that may be damaged and/or may cause damage if dislodged or structurally affected by flood events, in the areas of the municipality that may be affected by flood events.